Luis Castillo (American football)

-Luis Alberto Castillo (born August 4, 1983), is a former American football defensive end in the National Football League (NFL).
-He was drafted by the Chargers in the first round of the 2005 NFL Draft.
-He played college football at Northwestern.
+Luis Alberto Castillo (born August 4, 1983) is an American former professional football player who was a defensive end for the San Diego Chargers of the National Football League (NFL).
+He played college football for the Northwestern Wildcats before being selected by the Chargers in the first round of the 2005 NFL draft.
 Castillo was one of the cover athletes for the Spanish language version of Madden NFL 08.
+Castillo was also the first NFL player drafted of Dominican Heritage.

-Early years
+Early life

-Raised in Garfield, New Jersey, Castillo attended Garfield High School, where he was team captain and team MVP of the football team, under coach Steven Mucha.
+He was born on August 4, 1983, in Brooklyn, New York.
+He attended Garfield High School in Garfield, New Jersey, where he was team captain and team MVP of the football team, under coach Steven Mucha.

 College career

 He attended Northwestern University, where he lived in Elder Hall for his freshman year.
 He was a 2004 Pro Football Weekly All-American selection, a Second-team All-Big Ten, Academic All-American by ESPN and Second-team Academic All-Big Ten.
 In 2003, he was a First-team Academic All-District and Academic All-Big Ten.
 Again, a Second-team Academic All-District by CoSIDA and Academic All-Big Ten in 2002.
 Castillo finished career with 251 tackles, 4.5 sacks, and 19.5 tackles for loss.